PostHog/posthog.com/contents/docs/libraries/next-js.md

 Once created, you can import the `PostHogPageView` and `PHProvider` components into your `app/layout` file, then wrap your app in the provider component.

-We need to dynamically import the `PostHogPageview` component as it contains the [`useSearchParams`](https://nextjs.org/docs/app/api-reference/functions/use-search-params) hook.
+We need to dynamically import the `PostHogPageView` component before including it as it contains the [`useSearchParams`](https://nextjs.org/docs/app/api-reference/functions/use-search-params) hook.
 Using this hook [deopts](https://nextjs.org/docs/messages/deopted-into-client-rendering) the entire app into client-side rendering if it is not dynamically imported.

 <MultiLanguage>